"We live in a society where sex is somehow

 - thought that monogamy was unnatural.

-Western Civilization.
-This is especially true of America with it's
+sex in Western Civilization.
+This is especially true of America with

 everyone is emotionally healthy and in touch with their connection to everything